Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Jint/readme.txt

 ﻿

    ----------------------------------------------------------------------
-       README file for JS Engine Switcher for .Net: Jint 1.5.0 Alpha 1
+       README file for JS Engine Switcher for .Net: Jint 1.5.0 Beta 1

    ----------------------------------------------------------------------